Google Android 7.0 Nougat: All You Need to Know

 - Developer preview 4 (with final APIs and SDK) in June

 - Developer preview 5 (near-final build) in July

 - Final Android 7.0 AOSP build in August/September

-For all the non-Nexus device users have to wait until the official launch of Android 7.0.
+All the non-Nexus device users have to wait until the official launch of Android 7.0.

 - The display of notification in the panel as well as on the lock screen is redesigned fully.
 It allows Android users to reply directly to different notifications without having to access the main window.
 There is also a feature called Bundled notifications.
 Instead of showing notifications chronologically, it is bundled from the same app together.
-This feature is at present accessible on all smart watches running on Android Wear.
+This feature is at present accessible on all smartwatches running on Android Wear.

 - You might get irritated by every single icon which appears on your status bar which fills up almost all the space on it.
-You can now customize all of this stuff as per your need regarding icons for Bluetooth, WI-Fi, Airplane mode, cellular data, alarms, volume and more.
-All the settings are completely customizable for better User Interface.
+You can now customize all of this stuff as per your need regarding icons for Bluetooth, WI-Fi, Airplane mode, cellular data, alarms, volume, and more.
+All the settings are completely customizable for a better User Interface.
 You can also set seconds to the time display as well as disable the time overall.

 - The night/dark mode is effectively changing the colors by making it comfortable for users to read in the dark night.
 It will not only darken the User Interface, but users can also decide to regulate the tint as well as screen brightness.
 There is also a feature to automatically turn the night mode on at sunset.

 - If you download any file on your device from Gmail, chrome, or any other platform, you simply get a notification that illustrates the progress; nothing else.
 This whole scenario will change somewhat in Android N with the adding of a ‘Cancel’ button that enables you to quickly cancel the download.